 Ravelry, The Knitting Website, Bans Trump Talk And Patterns

-The popular knitting site Ravelry says its 8 million members are welcome to garter, seed or purl stitch their way through thousands of online patterns — but if knitters want to cast on with any pro-Trump views, they need to do it somewhere else.
+The popular knitting and crochet website Ravelry says its 8 million members are welcome to garter, seed or purl stitch their way through thousands of online patterns — but if they want to cast on with any pro-Trump views, they need to do it somewhere else.

 The website's administrators announced Sunday that it is "banning support of Donald Trump and his administration" in any form, including "forum posts, projects, patterns, profiles" and anything else.